 At this point, it’s a good idea to think about and set webinar metrics you will use to measure your performance.
 The metrics you will use for your webinars will depend on your ultimate business goals.
 Do you want to generate leads?
 Increase your brand awareness?
 Educate your customers?
 Increase conversion?
 Increase authority?
 Depending on your business goals we advise you to look at 8 important metrics:

 - Duration of attendees viewing the webinar

-Even though this can be hard, it will make it easier to set a budget before your webinar project begins in order to set expectations for promotion and execution.
-Your budget will also make it clearer what resources you can use to realise this webinar.
+It’s also important to set a budget before your webinar project begins in order to set expectations for promotion and execution.
+Your budget will also allow you to identify which resources you can use to bring your webinar to life.

-At this stage, the final thought to have is to decide the setup of your webinar presentation.
-Do you want to present the webinar from a specialised studio, from the office or from home?
-For every setup you will have different needs.
+Finally, you need to decide on the setup of your webinar presentation.
+Do you want to present the webinar from a specialised studio, from your office or from home?
+Keep in mind, every setup has different needs.

 5 Weeks before the webinar